 A breakfast and lunch program will be provided for those students who wish to participate.
 Sit-down breakfast is served at 7:30 a.m.
 Students arriving at school after 7:45 a.m. will not be permitted to go to the cafeteria for breakfast.
 Arrangements will be made for students to eat breakfast if buses arrive late.
-Second Chance breakfast will also be available for students in Jr/Sr High School from 9:44-9:54 each day.
-Students may partake in either sit-down breakfast, second chance breakfast, or both.
+Grab-and-go breakfast will be available at 7:50 for students in grades 7 through 12.
+Students may partake in either sit-down breakfast, grab-and-go breakfast, or both.
 Lunch accounts are charged for each daily breakfast.
 For students choosing both options, only one daily breakfast is eligible for free and reduced lunch prices.

 Students in good standing in grades 9-12 will have an open lunch period and are permitted to leave the school grounds.
 Students who remain on school grounds will be expected to report to the cafeteria and sit in the cafeteria or entry hall near the cafeteria during the lunch break.
-Students are not to be in other parts of the building without permission from school personnel.
-A student is not in good standing and will not be allowed to participate in the open lunch privilege if they are ineligible for activities because of grades or behavior, have absences that total more than 10% of the days school has been in session, or have been chronically tardy and have not yet served detentions for those tardies.
-Individuals may also lose open lunch privilege as disciplinary consequences.
+Students are not to be in other parts of the building during lunch without permission from school personnel.
+Open lunch is a privilege, not a right, and can be taken away in certain circumstances.
+Students that have an F on the weekly eligibility list will not be granted open lunch (or cell phone) privileges for that week.
+Individuals may also lose open lunch privilege as disciplinary consequences or attendance problems.